Degree Offered: Master of Science (M.S.)

 Program Description: Western's program in counseling provides students with academic and field-based experience leading to a Master of Science in Clinical Mental Health Counseling.
-The program prepares individuals for employment in entry level counseling positions in diverse settings such as community mental health, substance abuse centers, college counseling centers, non-profit organizations, domestic violence shelters, and more.
-Graduates from the program may begin the application process for professional counselor licensure in North Carolina.
+The program prepares individuals for employment in entry level counseling positions in diverse settings such as community mental health, substance abuse centers, college counseling centers, non-profit organizations, and domestic violence shelters.
+Graduates are prepared to pursue the post-Master's Licensed Professional Counselor (LPC) credential.

 The program is a minimum two years in length consisting of a minimum of 60 semester hours.

 This program is nationally CACREP-accredited.

 Location of Course Offerings: Cullowhee and WCU at Billtmore Park, Asheville

 - For applicants who took the GRE within the last ten years and prior to July 31, 2011, a score of 450 or higher on either the verbal or quantitative.and 4.0 or higher on the analytical.